 September 20, 2025, 5:04 am | Read time: 7 minutes

 Founded as early as the 13th century, the old Hanseatic city of Stralsund in Mecklenburg-Vorpommern still impresses today with numerous buildings and sacred structures that testify to its time as a wealthy trading center.
-The architecture is so authentic and unique that UNESCO granted Stralsund’s old town World Heritage status back in 2002.
+The architecture is so authentic and unique that UNESCO granted Stralsund’s old town World Heritage status in 2002.
 Yet, it can be quite tranquil here, as TRAVELBOOK author Robin Hartmann recently discovered during a visit.
 A beautiful day between brick Gothic, beach, and fish sandwiches.

 A City Takes a Siesta